American Landmark: The Star Spangled Banner

 Upon Louisa's death, the flag was inherited by Georgiana Armistead, who was named after her father and looked after the banner during the Civil War years.
 Occasionally, the family allowed special friends to cut away pieces of the flag for souvenirs, which accounts for its many missing fragments today.
-Georgiana allowed New England naval officer and historian George Henry Preble to borrow the banner for a while, and he had it sewn onto a canvass backing, photographed, and taken on tour.
+For example, Georgiana allowed New England naval officer and historian George Henry Preble to borrow the banner for a while.
+He had it sewn onto a canvas backing, photographed, and taken on tour.
 His lectures and articles on the history and significance of the banner helped build its reputation as a national patriotic symbol.

-Next to inherent the banner was Eben Appleton, the New York stockbroker grandson of George Armistead.
-After lending the flag to Baltimore for a celebration of its sesquicentennial anniversary, Appleton took the opposite approach and kept it locked up in a New York City safe deposit box.
+Next to inherit the banner was Eben Appleton, the New York stockbroker grandson of George Armistead.
+After lending the flag to Baltimore to celebrate its sesquicentennial anniversary, Appleton took the opposite approach and kept it locked in a New York City safe deposit box.
 Despite the immense public pressure to loan it out for patriotic events and public viewing, Appleton kept a tight hold on the flag until 1907, when he loaned it to the Smithsonian Institution.
 That loan became a permanent gift in 1912, and the banner has been Smithsonian property ever since.

 At first, the Star Spangled Banner was displayed under glass in the Smithsonian Arts and Industries Building, located next to the original Smithsonian Castle on the National Mall in Washington, D.C.
 It remained in place there until World War II, when fears of Axis bombing lead to it and other American treasures being evacuated to a secret bunker in Virginia.
 Once the war was over, the flag returned to Arts and Industries until 1964, when it was presented as the centerpiece of the main hall in the new National Museum of American History building.

-After 30 years of public display in light and dust, the banner was in serious need of preservation and restoration.
-To meet this need, the Smithsonian embarked on an eight year, $8.5 million endeavor to protect the flag for future generations.
+After 30 years of public display in light and dust, the banner seriously needed preservation and restoration.
+To meet this need, the Smithsonian embarked on an eight-year, $8.5 million endeavor to protect the flag for future generations.

 The banner was taken down from its hanging position in the hall, carefully vacuumed, and moved to a new conservation lab elsewhere in the building.
 The lab had a viewing area so visitors could keep track of the restoration as it happened.

-The first step was to remove the linen backing which had been sewed on the flag in 1914.
-Conservators removed all of the nearly 1.7 million stitches holding the two together.
+The first step was removing the linen backing that had been sewed on the flag in 1914.
+Next, conservators removed nearly 1.7 million stitches holding the two together.
 With the backing removed, the conservation team became the first people in 85 years to see the other side of the banner.
 They took full stock of its condition, noting every rip and stain and the quality of all the fibers.

 The team then used small sponges to remove the dirt from both sides of the flag.
-Analysis revealed no evidence of a direct hit by bomb or rockets, evidence that this flag was hoisted in the morning and the storm flag Pickersgill had also sewn was flown during the battle itself.
-Several patches sewn onto the flag over time had tried to force it into a perfect rectangular shape, placing harmful stress on the banner.
+Analysis revealed no evidence of a direct hit by bomb or rockets, evidence that this flag was hoisted in the morningfibers' quality, and the storm flag Pickersgill had also sewn was flown during the battle itself.
+In addition, several patches sewn onto the flag over time had tried to force it into a perfect rectangular shape, placing harmful stress on the banner.
 These were all removed during the conservation process.
-Conservators developed a special mixture of water and acetone which they used to get the last of the dirt out of the banner.
-Then the flag was photographed and attached to a new backing, this one made of polyester, and far less stiff than the first.
+Conservators developed a special mixture of water and acetone, which they used to get the last of the dirt out of the banner.
+Then the flag was photographed and attached to a new backing, this one made of polyester and far less stiff than the first.

-Finally, the Star Spangled Banner was placed inside a $19 million chamber to protect it from any damaging elements.
-It was placed on a table which was subsequently raised to a 10 degree angle, allowing visitors a better view.
+Finally, the Star Spangled Banner was placed inside a $19 million chamber to protect it from damaging elements.
+It was placed on a table which was subsequently raised to a 10-degree angle, allowing visitors a better view.
 The banner remains in that chamber to this day, available for all to see.
-Photographs of the flag are currently not allowed.
+Unfortunately, photographs of the flag are currently not allowed.

 Unique among American objects, the Star Spangled Banner occupies a sacred place in our nation's history.
-It is the star of one of the most dramatic episodes of that history, a delayed moment of triumph which renewed the independence and strength of the nation.
+It is the star of one of the most dramatic episodes of that history, a delayed moment of triumph that renewed the nation's independence and strength.
 The Banner is a symbol of the daring and tenacious spirit which has defined the United States since its inception.
 As inspiration for our national anthem, it is a national treasure that unites all Americans around our common causes and values.